tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 - `selector`, the complete unmodified selector for the current rule
 - `className`, the class name of the current rule *with the leading dot removed*

-The function you pass to `modifySelectors` should simply return the modified selector.
+The function you pass to `modifySelectors` should return the modified selector.

 For example, a `first-child` variant plugin could be written like this: